mstksg/inCode/copy/entries/story-of-shapes.md

 [^exceptions]: There are *some* exceptions, especially degenerate cases like `Writer ()` aka `Identity` which add no meaningful structure.
 So for these this mental model isn't that useful.
-However, there are cases where it isn't that useful to think of `Functor` shape (like `Reader r`) but become more interesting when looking at `Applicative` and `Monad`.

 A Story of Shapes
 -----------------

-The word "shape" is chosen to be as devoid of external baggage/meaning as possible.
+The word "shape" is chosen to be as devoid of external baggage/meaning as possible while still having *some*.
 The word isn't important as much as saying that there is *some* "thing" preserved by `fmap`, and not exactly the nature of that "thing".
 The *nature* of that thing changes a lot from Functor to Functor, where we might better call it an "effect" or a "structure" specifically, but that *some* "thing" exists is almost universal.

 Of course, the value if this "thing" having a canonical name at all is debatable.
-But if I were to coin one, I'd call it shape.
+I were to coin a completely new term I might call it a "conserved charge" or "gauge" in allusion to physics.
+But the most useful name probably would be shape.

-For some `Functor` instances, the shape is more literal than others.
+For some `Functor` instances, the word shape is more literal than others.
 For trees, for instance, you have the literal shape of the tree preserved.
-For lists, the "length" could be considered a literal shape. `Map k`'s shape is also fairly literal: it describes what keys exist in the map.
+For lists, the "length" could be considered a literal shape. `Map k`'s shape is also fairly literal: it describes the structure of keys that exist in the map.
 But for `Writer w` and `Const w`, shape can be interpreted as some information outside of the values you are mapping that is left unchanged by mapping.
 For `Maybe` and `Either e` shape also considers if there has been any short-circuiting.
-For `State s` and `IO` and `Parser`, "shape" involves some sort of side-computation or consumption that is left unchanged by `fmap`.
+For `State s` and `IO` and `Parser`, "shape" involves some sort of side-computation or consumption that is left unchanged by `fmap`, often called an effect.
 For *optparse-applicative*, "shape" involves some sort of inspectable and observable static aspects of a program.
 "Shape" comes in all forms.

 But, this intuition of "looking for that conserved quantity" is very helpful for learning *new* Functors.
 If you stumble onto a new type that you know is a